The Childhood of Jesus

-The Childhood of Jesus is a 2013 novel by South African-born Nobel laureate J. M. Coetzee.
-The book was published simultaneously on 7 March 2013, by Jonathan Cape (UK) and Text Publishing (Australia).
-The U.S. edition was published on 3 September 2013, by Viking.
+The Childhood of Jesus is a 2013 novel by South African-born Australian Nobel laureate J. M. Coetzee.

 Synopsis

 The book follows a man and a boy who immigrate to a new land.
-Once there, they receive new names and rough estimates of their age and are taught Spanish in an attempt to acclimate them to their new surroundings.
+Once there, they receive new names and rough estimates of their age and are taught Spanish to help them acclimatise to their new surroundings.
 Simón, the elder of the two, begins working at a grain wharf and slowly befriends his fellow workers.
 At the same time, Simón must find a way to locate the mother of the young boy David, who remembers nothing about her but assumes that he will recognize her when he sees her.
-During a walk, David attaches himself to a woman he believes to be his mother, prompting Simón to successfully talk her into assuming the role.
+During a walk, Simon sees a woman he believes is David's mother, and he subsequently talks her into assuming the role.
 However, while she begins to care for David, the authorities insist that he be sent to a distant school.
 Refusing to give him up, Simón and the woman flee in hopes of outrunning their pursuers and retaining custody of David.

+Publication

+The book was published simultaneously on 7 March 2013, by Jonathan Cape (UK) and Text Publishing (Australia).
+The U.S. edition was published on 3 September 2013, by Viking.
+It was also published in Spanish translation, partly because it relates to Coetzee's interest in Argentine literature and resisting what he calls the "hegemony of the English language".